Batman: The Animated Series

 Families can talk about...

-Families can talk about the responsibilities of being a hero.
+What are the responsibilities of being a hero?
 What is a hero?
 Is Batman a hero, a martyr, or both?
 Why is Batman so grim?
 Why does he feel responsible for the citizens of Gotham?
-How does this series compare with other Batman TV shows and movies?